Wainercrb/introduction-lambda/README.md

 # Lambda introduction

 ## A&Q
-- Why use lambda framework?: Allows to the developers by quickly, faster and remove the obstacles that one may have when creating a lambda function, this framework integration CI/CO integrations
+- Why use lambda framework?: Allows to the developers by quickly, faster and remove the obstacles that one may have when creating a lambda function, this framework integration CI/CO integrations.

+### Advantages of using serverless
+- All using programming (not manual clicks in AWS console)
+- Can be integrated with CI/CD frameworks
+- CloudWatch Log groups
+- We barely scratched the surface of this framework!

 ## Requirements
 - node: v14.19.1